What is Financial Literacy?

 Borrow money wisely.
 Susan and Tom ran up big credit card bills.
 They were willing wanted to spend more money than they had available for a big, extravagant, once-in-a-lifetime wedding and fancy honeymoon.
 Separate from the wisdom of that decision, did Tom and Susan shop around for a loan?
 Was a credit card the best option?
 Did they find one with the lowest rate possible?
 Did they know how to compare loan terms and interest rate APRs?

 Build Savings: To be financially literate you need to understand how to save money.
 Savings allows you to make large purchases, deal with an emergency, and prepare for the future through retirement and investment accounts.
 Did Susan and Tom consider that saving money for the wedding and limiting spending to what they saved would leave them in a much stronger financial position?
-Prioritizing your spending and understanding that the way you use money today affects your financial future is an essential part of financial literacy.
+Prioritizing your spending and build your savings accounts.

-Financial Planning: Knowing the types of tools you have to plan for the future is an essential part of financial literacy.
+Financial Planning: Knowing the types of tools you have to plan for the future is an essential part of managing your finances.
 Protecting yourself against unforeseen events is critical.
 House insurance, car insurance, and health insurance are all important parts of your financial planning.
 It should come as no surprise that people who understand how to plan their finances are more financially healthy.

 How to Improve Your Financial Literacy?